hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

 realize that, as shown in this post, they are actually incomplete.

 First of all, none of them do any error checking!
-If the wrong number of arguments are passed, we probably get very confusing errors—it’s hard to generate good errors from within the macro expander, and very few Lisp implementations do.
+If the wrong number of arguments is passed, we'll probably get very confusing errors—it’s hard to generate good errors from within the macro expander, and very few Lisp implementations do.